charanzrapeti/eslab-task2/docs/source/README.md

 6. To access the API documentation, go to http://localhost:8000/docs.

-7. Visit the frontend at [eslab2.pages.dev](https://eslab2.pages.dev/), and input the logical and platform model as defined in input schema to schedule tasks.
+7. Visit the frontend at [eslab2.pages.dev](https://eslab2.pages.dev/), and input the logical and platform model as defined in the input schema to schedule tasks.

 ## Technologies Used